 Insurance can provide the ministry with an extra layer of security when undertaking an overnight youth activity.
 Event organizers should meet with ministry leaders and the church insurance agent to make sure the activity is covered under the church’s insurance policy.
 If outside contractors are involved, they should add the youth group as an “additional insured” on their insurance policy, and verify that they have sufficient coverage by providing you with a Certificate of Insurance.

-*Important information: Brotherhood Mutual is pleased to provide Legal Assist as a complimentary resource.
+*Important information: Brotherhood Mutual is pleased to provide Legal Assist as a complementary resource.
 The services we offer through Legal Assist are intended to provide general legal information to our current and prospective policyholders.

 The information we provide is intended to be helpful, but it does not constitute legal advice and is not a substitute for the advice from a licensed attorney in your area.
 Accordingly, no attorney/client relationship is created through this process, and no legal advice will be provided.
 We strongly encourage you to regularly consult with a local attorney as part of your risk management program.